-This Privacy Notice only applies to Personal Data which is processed by or on behalf of KPMG.
+This Privacy Notice only applies to Personal Data which are processed by or on behalf of KPMG.

 KPMG processes Personal Data fairly and lawfully in accordance with Applicable Data Protection Laws.

 This Privacy Notice should not conflict with Applicable Data Protection Laws in the jurisdiction in which KPMG operates and the Privacy Notice shall be construed so wherever possible.
 In the event of any conflict between this Privacy Notice and Applicable Data Protection Laws, the provisions of Applicable Data Protection Laws shall prevail.
 In this event, KPMG will notify the Global Chief Privacy Officer and KPMG International Office of General Counsel

 III.
 KPMG’s Principles for Handling Personal Data as a Controller

 KPMG will be “Controller” where it determines the purposes and means by which Personal Data is used.
 For instance, KPMG shall be Controller in relation to (i) all employee data for the purpose of handling recruitment and human resources activities; (ii) KPMG’s Clients and prospective Clients’ data for the purpose of managing KPMG contractual relationship with them and informing them about its Services,

 (iii) suppliers and sub-contractors data for the purpose of managing KPMG’s contractual relationship with them.

 While performing Services, KPMG may have access to Client’s documents which may contain Personal Data and /or process Personal Data initially collected by its Client directly or indirectly from Data Subjects (such as Client’s employees, clients and suppliers).

 KPMG will generally be Controller on those Client engagements where KPMG performs Services independently, in accordance with professional and ethical rules applicable to statutory auditors